-Seneghe, hidden treat of central Sardinia
+Visit Seneghe, hidden gem in central Sardinia

 Seneghe, according to the local mythology, is the town that engenders crazy people.
 It boasts a beautiful mountain, natural spring water, mouthwatering local cuisine and fertile lands.
 Yet, it generates crazy people.

 Lady Craziness, apparently, was very beautiful.
 So beautiful that whoever happened to see her would fall in love, more precisely “crazy” in love.
-After sojourning in some of the towns of the Oristano province such as Paulilatino, near my own Ghilarza,
+After sojourning in some of the Sardinia towns of the Oristano province such as Paulilatino, near my own Ghilarza,

 Here, too, many fell crazy in love with her, young and adults alike.
-For some a fleeting glimpse of her presence was enough to feel happy.
+For some, a fleeting glimpse of her presence was enough to feel happy.
 Others wanted more, such as seduce her and lured her into their own pleasures.
 But since no one succeeded, the townspeople started to get upset.
 To the point that they found useless having a divinity in the village and started planning to chase her away.

 Once learnt they were plotting behind her back, the goddess, instead of taking revenge like every other goddess would have, committed suicide with the aid of a poisonous plant.
 This made Seneghe look inhabited by hot-tempered men and not-so-clever women for having induced a divinity to kill herself.

-Seneghe during World War II
+Seneghe’s recent history: World War II

 One of those places that never get to the guidebook, Seneghe is seldom included in the tourist trail.
 Which makes it a good enough reason to visit altogether.
 The rarity of tourism, in fact, makes this an authentic place.
 One where all kinds of traditions, customs and mores are die-hard.
 One of those places that better than anything else evokes the soul of the real Sardinia.